BUSINESS & INDUSTRY

 Humboldt County is governed by a five-member elected Board of Commissioners that meets on first and third Mondays of each month.
 The Board appoints a County Administrator to serve as the county's chief adminisitrative officer responsible for managing the overall operations & daily administration of Humboldt County government.
 The Administrator directs the activities of appointed County officials, including the Buildings & Grounds Director, Building Official (inspector), Communications/TV Director, Comptroller/Auditor, Convention & Visitors Authority Director, Regional Planning Director and Road Superintendent.
 Other elected county officials include the Assessor, Clerk, District Attorney, Recorder, Sheriff & Treasurer.
 Visit Humboldt County's web site or call 775-623-6300 for more information.

 The City of Winnemucca is governed by an elected Mayor and five-member City Council who meet in regular session on first and third Tuesdays of each month.
 The Mayor and Council appoint a City Manager who presently also serves as City Engineer.
 The Manager is the city's chief administrative officer responsible for the overall operations and administration of city government.
 The Manager directs the activities of appointed City officials including the City Clerk/Treasurer, Chief of Police, Public Works Director, Building Inspector, Recreation Director and Planning Director.
-Visit Winnemucca's web site or call 775-623-6333 for more information on city operations.
+Call 775-623-6333 for more information on city operations.

 HISTORY - Humboldt County